readmeio/oas-normalize/README.md

 ### Enable local paths

-For security reasons, you need to enable it; supply `enablePaths` to the class instance:
+For security reasons, you need to opt into allowing fetching by a local path.
+To enable it supply the `enablePaths` option to the class instance:

 ```js
 const oas = new OASNormalize('./petstore.json', { enablePaths: true })